 - Return in person to Admissions Counter, Berkeley Library (PDF 101KB) with Trinity College Dublin ID card

 - Carry Trinity College Dublin ID card at all times along with the ALCID card when visiting

 - Be familiar with regulations at the other library

 - Renew if required at end of academic year

 Music PAL facilitates access to music information and materials available across a broad range of libraries and archives throughout the island of Ireland.
 Member libraries collaborate to provide easy access to music resources held in their collections (though without borrowing rights, and subject to their rules and regulations).
 The Library of Trinity College Dublin is a participant.

 Letters of introduction are available to access other libraries from the Duty Librarian.

 These are available to all members of Trinity College Dublin to aid admission to any library.
 However, the Library of Trinity College Dublin cannot guarantee acceptance by the other institution.

-Letters of introduction can only be used to consult individual, identified resources, not currently available in Trinity College Dublin Library.
+Letters of introduction can only be used to consult individual, identified, resources not currently available in the Library of Trinity College Dublin.